akropolisio/rust-kaon/base58/README.md

-# Bitcoin base58 encoding
+# Bitcoin/Kaon base58 encoding

-This crate provides encoding and decoding of base58 strings as defined by the Bitcoin ecosystem including the checksum.
+This crate provides encoding and decoding of base58 strings as defined by the Bitcoin/Kaon ecosystem including the checksum.

 There are a bunch of crates on crates.io that implement base58 encoding and decoding.
 The more obviously named ones differ from this crate because:

-1. [bitcoin-base58](https://crates.io/crates/bitcoin-base58) is transpiled from the C++ code in Bitcoin Core as part of a large long-term transpilation project, whereas this crate is a pure Rust implementation intended to be production-ready and to provide an Rust-idiomatic API.
+1. [bitcoin-base58](https://crates.io/crates/bitcoin-base58) is transpiled from the C++ code in Bitcoin/Kaon Core as part of a large long-term transpilation project, whereas this crate is a pure Rust implementation intended to be production-ready and to provide an Rust-idiomatic API.

 2. [base58](https://crates.io/crates/base58) implements parsing but does not validate checksums (see